The device is housed in a rugged green die-cast aluminium enclosure,

 CEO and urged him to get

-a grip on his people, but since Frutiger and his men were unwitting of
+a grip on his people, but since Frutiger and his men were officially

-the involvement of the intelligence services, there was little they could do.
+unwitting of any CIA/BND involvement, there was little they could do.

 Frutiger did the same two years later to the